 If you love this popular and fun seaside game you’ll love this vintage Princess Parade Crazy Golf!
 Why don’t you test out your skills?
+We did – and we’re not very good!
 Find it in the sunken garden at the right hand side of the Metropole Hotel near North Pier.

 Princess Parade Crazy Golf

 This most favourite of seaside pass times is now operated by a great cause.
 All funds raised go towards supporting marginalised and disadvantaged people in Blackpool.